eosnetworkfoundation/docs/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 ### Create tictactoe.hpp file

 This section creates the tictactoe.hpp file.
-This header file contains the declarations of the tictactoe class, the definitions of tictactoe game data structures, and the declarations of tictactoe game methods, known as actions in Antelope smart contracts.
+This header file contains the declarations of the tictactoe class, the definitions of tictactoe game data structures, and the declarations of tictactoe game methods, known as actions in EOS smart contracts.

 #### Game Data Structures